 This is the station of God amidst His servants, and the meaning of His sovereignty over His creation.
 Lo!
 This sublime rank hath been sealed with this glorious Vision.
 Notwithstanding, We have manifested Ourself adorned with the raiment of virtue as a token of Our grace.
 Verily, thy Lord is the Ever-Forgiving, the Most Compassionate.
 They who have transgressed the bounds set down in the Book, and have acted in ways not permitted unto them by God, are of the treacherous; and they who commit such acts as have been forbidden unto them are, of a certainty, to be reckoned with the heedless.
 Comport yourselves in accordance with what We have enjoined upon you in the Tablets, that from you may be manifested amidst men the holiness of the Cause of your Lord, and the faces of them that have drawn nigh unto Him be illumined thereby.

-Say: Ye are in your homes, and He Who is the Master of every house remembereth you in this Most Great Prison.
+Say: Ye are in your homes while He Who is the Master of every house remembereth you in this Most Great Prison.
 He wisheth to make you rulers of the realms of His Kingdom, and heirs to His most glorious, His most sublime dominion.
 Be not saddened by them who have disbelieved.
 In all your affairs, put your reliance in God—the Almighty, the All-Praised—with such great devotion that the faithful will detect from you the sweet savors of Paradise.
 Such is the conduct which befitteth him who believeth in his Lord, the Glorious, the Peerless.

 A typed version of the complete Arabic text of this Tablet appears below (all punctuation mine).